-This World Redhead Day (May 26) we celebrate these flame-haired wonders by checking out the most famous redheads in history?
+Today, we celebrate flame-haired wonders all over the world by checking out the most famous redheads in history.

 Red hair, freckles, experts at Irish dancing, and blessed with ‘the gift of the gab’ are the usual Irish stereotypes.
 However, studies have shown that only ten percent of Irish people are redheads.